Atorvastatin: Benefits, Uses, Dosage, Side Effects, and Complete Guide

 Standard Dosage

-Typical doses range from 10 mg to 80 mg once daily.
+Typical doses of atorvastatin range from 10 mg to 80 mg daily.
 The exact dose depends on cholesterol levels and overall health risk.

 Dose Adjustments

-Doctors may increase or decrease the dose after reviewing follow-up blood tests.
+Doctors may.
+Decrease the dose of atorvastatin after reviewing follow-up blood tests.

 Missed Dose Instructions

-If you miss a dose, take it when you remember.
-If it’s close to your next dose, skip the missed one.
-Never double the dose.
+If you miss a dose of atorvastatin take it when you remember.
+If it is close to your dose skip the missed one.
+Never double the dose of atorvastatin.

 How to Take Atorvastatin Properly